How To Write The Perfect UCAS Personal Statement

 However, even pursuits that are not directly linked to your subject can be a big bonus.
 For example, fundraising for a local charity can show a willingness to use your time to help others, or a natural aptitude for sales and marketing.

-Although this new structure doesn’t come into effect until September 2025, it’s worth thinking about implementing a similar format now, as these are the areas that UCAS is most interested in.
+Although this new structure doesn’t come into effect until September 2025, it’s worth thinking about these questions now, as these are the areas that UCAS is most interested in.
 It will also give you direction on how to put your UCAS personal statement together.

 How To Write A UCAS Personal Statement